webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 %

-- **Configuration Management**:
+- **Configuration Management**: Incident and disaster response and recovery become increasingly difficult to provision at scale unless well organized.
+Configuration Management ensures that each component of ICT infrastructure is in a trusted state that has not diverged from its documented properties.
-- **Diagrams**: Visual representations of system configurations and network topologies.
+- **Configuration Management -Diagrams**: visual representation that helps organizations manage and control the configuration of various IT assets and components within their environment.
-- **Baseline Configuration**: A standard, secure configuration that serves as a reference for a system's ideal state.
+- **Configuration Management -Baseline Configuration**: A standard, secure configuration that serves as a reference for a system's ideal state.
-- **Standard Naming Conventions**: Consistent naming conventions for devices, files, or resources.
+- **Configuration Management -Standard Naming Conventions**: help maintain consistency and organization within an organization's IT infrastructure, making it easier to identify, manage, and track various components and resources.
-- **Internet Protocol (IP) Schema**: A plan that defines IP address allocation within a network.
+- **Configuration Management -Internet Protocol (IP) Schema**: A plan that defines IP address allocation within a network.
 - **Data Sovereignty**: The concept that data is subject to the laws and governance of the country or region in which it is stored.
-- **Data Protection**:
+- **Data Protection**: safeguarding data from unauthorized access, corruption, theft, or loss.
-- **Data Loss Prevention (DLP)**: Techniques and tools to prevent the unauthorized disclosure of sensitive data.
+- **Data Protection -Data Loss Prevention (DLP)**: Techniques and tools to prevent the unauthorized disclosure of sensitive data.
-- **Masking**: Replacing sensitive data with fictional or obscured characters.
+- **Data Protection -Masking**: Replacing sensitive data with fictional or obscured characters.
+Example, `Hello = H****`.
-- **Encryption**: The process of converting data into a secure format that is unreadable without the appropriate decryption key.
+- **Data Protection -Encryption**: The process of converting data into a secure format that is unreadable without the appropriate decryption key.
-- **At Rest**: Data encryption while stored on storage devices.
+- **Data Protection -At Rest**: Data encryption while stored on storage devices.
-- **In Transit/Motion**: Data encryption during transmission over networks.
+- **Data Protection -In Transit/Motion**: Data encryption during transmission over networks.
-- **In Processing**: Data encryption while being processed by applications or systems.
+- **Data Protection -In Processing**: Data encryption while being processed by applications or systems.
-- **Tokenization**: Replacing sensitive data with tokens that have no intrinsic value.
+- **Data Protection -Tokenization**: Replacing sensitive data with tokens that have no intrinsic value, but can be referenced to see actual data value.
-- **Rights Management**: Managing and enforcing access rights and permissions for data.
+- **Data Protection -Rights Management**: Managing and enforcing access rights and permissions for data.
 - **Geographical Considerations**: Factors related to the physical location of data centers, facilities, and the impact on security and compliance.
 - **Response and Recovery Controls**: Measures and processes to respond to and recover from security incidents or disasters.
 - **Secure Sockets Layer (SSL)/Transport Layer Security (TLS) Inspection**: The practice of inspecting encrypted traffic to detect and prevent threats.